Safe & Secure International Transfers (Defend Against Fraud)

 7 min read

-Some £2.3 billion were lost to fraud in the UK during 2023, according to the Guardian.
-Of which, much is money transfer fraud.
-In addition, companies which offer financial services, including international transfers, have collapsed, leaving clients at a loss.
+According to The Guardian, an estimated £2.3 billion was lost to fraud in the UK during 2023, much of which involved money transfer fraud.
+Additionally, some financial service providers, including those offering international money transfers, have collapsed, leaving clients at a significant loss.

 So, it’s not just downright fraud that could put your money at risk.